simbo1905/simple-record-store/readme.md

 Simple Record Store is a persistent hash table with a predefined maximum key length.
 Records are written into a single file.
 The set of all fixed length record headers are held in a HashMap.
-This means that all your keys must fit into heap but all values are offloaded to disk.
-The order of writes are carefully arranged that any failures will not corrupt the state of the data on disk.
+This means that all your keys must fit into heap but all values are offloaded onto disk.
+The order of writes are carefully arranged so that any failures will not corrupt the state of the data on disk.

 The original code was based on Derek Hamner's 1999 article [Use a RandomAccessFile to build a low-level database](http://www.javaworld.com/jw-01-1999/jw-01-step.html) which shows how to creates a simple key value storage file.
 That code isn't safe to crashes due to the ordering